Raising your legs bent at the knees. Hanging Leg Raises

 • Stand up straight with a small bench in front of you.

-• Raise your right leg on it, and then pull your left leg up.
+• Lift your right leg onto it, and then pull your left leg up.

-• Return to the starting position and make a rise to the bench, starting with the left foot.
+• Return to the starting position and lift yourself onto the bench, starting with your left leg.

 • Repeat for each leg 20 times.